-The 12th annual Growing Sustainable Communities Conference will be held Oct.
+Registration is now open for the 12th annual Growing Sustainable Communities Conference, which will be held Oct.
 24-25, 2019 at the Grand River Center in Dubuque, Iowa, and is expected to draw approximately 500 attendees.

 Hosted by the City of Dubuque, Iowa, the Growing Sustainable Communities Conference is the largest and longest standing sustainability conference in the Midwest and will be held again this year at the Grand River Center located in the Port of Dubuque at 500 Bell Street.
 The 12th annual conference will be two days of education, inspiration and collaboration on topics of interest to anyone who cares about creating great towns and cities that stand the test of time.

 The conference includes two keynote luncheons and a breakfast plenary session.